National Sporting Club: Origins

 The club was founded on 5 March 1891 as a private club.
 Its premises were at 43 King Street, Covent Garden, London.
 The founders were John Fleming and A.F.
-"Peggy" Bettinson, and Hugh Lowther, 5th Earl of Lonsdale was its first president.
+"Peggy" Bettinson.
+Hugh Lowther, 5th Earl of Lonsdale was its first president.
+The Marquess of Queensberry rules were revised by the committee: gloves weighing not less than 4oz were to be used in every contest; three minute rounds with a set number of rounds per bout and a standardization of weight categories gave us boxing as we know it today.

 The club was run under very strict rules regarding both the boxers and the members.
 Bouts would take place after dinner, before about 1,300 members and guests.
 The bouts would be fought in silence as no talking was permitted during the rounds.
-The club built up a great tradition of sportsmanship and fair play.
+The club built up a great tradition of sportsmanship and fair play and predominately ran boxing UK and throughout the world.

 In 1909, the club's president introduced the Lonsdale Belt as a prize to be awarded to the British champion at each weight.
 The belts were made from porcelain and twenty-two carat gold.

-Demise
+Changes

 In the 1920s boxing became a sport with mass appeal.
 Boxers could appear at large venues and earn more money than at the N.S.C.
 As a result, the club was forced to open its doors to the public in October 1928.
 However, in 1929, it was forced to close its premises in Covent Garden and move for a while to The Stadium Club, Holborn before finally moving to 21 Soho Square in January 1930.

-A new company was formed in 1930 to try to revive the club's fortunes, and there were ambitious plans to build new headquarters but these came to nothing.
+In 1930 to try to revive the club's fortunes, and there were ambitious plans to build new headquarters but these came to nothing.
 In 1936, an enthusiast, John Harding, set up a new committee, which took over the Empress Hall and put on boxing shows there.

-In 1938 the club moved to the Hotel Splendide, Piccadilly, but the war came and the club went into voluntary liquidation.
+In 1938 the club moved to the Hotel Splendide, Piccadilly, but the war came and the club closed temporarily.

 In 1929, a new organisation, the British Boxing Board of Control, was formed to control the sport.
 Most of the board of the new organisation were senior members of the N.S.C.
 The N.S.C. was given a permanent seat on the new Board of Control and retained this privilege until 1937.
 After this time it became regarded as a promoter of boxing contests.